traefik/traefik/docs/content/providers/kubernetes-crd.md

 ### `allowCrossNamespace`

-_Optional, Default: true_
+_Optional, Default: false_

-If the parameter is set to `false`, IngressRoutes are not able to reference any resources in other namespaces than theirs.
+If the parameter is set to `true`, IngressRoutes are  able to reference  resources in other namespaces than theirs.

-!!! warning "Deprecation"

-    Please note that the default value for this option will be set to `false` in a future version.

 ```yaml tab="File (YAML)"
 providers: